Valchi1/WEB-APP/README.md

 Link to the screencast:
 https://share.vidyard.com/watch/ndLcow7MALZjfu78TH7r6n?

-This screencast does a little introduction and explains a bit about the code , the live system and how to run it, etc. This is not the official screencast.
+This screencast does a little introduction and explains a bit about the code , the live system and how to run it, etc.